towc/vue-template-webpack-sails/README.md

 Watching has been enabled with `aggregateTimeout: 0` and `poll: 100` for fast changing, without a hot reload.
 This means that after, ideally in a separate terminal, you can call `npm run build` and the various files in `backend/assets` will be automatically updated, so hard-refreshing the page is all that is needed, without having to run `sails lift` again.

+I've also took the liberty to add [bulma](https://bulma.io).
+To disable it, just comment the `import 'bulma/css/bulma.css'` line at the beginning of `frontend/src/main.js`.
+With this you can simply use the classes provided by bulma anywhere in your `<templates>`, or `index.html`, or however you want to add them, as long as vue is managing it.

 In addition, ESLint has been disabled by default due to it being buggy, so you can just press `ENTER` during the vue setup, but still change anything you might want.
 And finally `mode: 'history'` has been enabled by default on the vue-router

 In order to call the file using different paths, it is recommended to use this structure in sails' `backend/config/routes.js`: